-15.1 Eligibility.
-Employees with the rank of Associate Professor and Professor shall be eligible for tenure.
+15.1 ELIGIBILITY.
+Employees with the rank of Associate Professor and Professor shall normally be eligible for tenure.
 Tenure shall be in a department/unit or other appropriate administrative unit.
-Tenure shall not extend to administrative appointments in the General Faculty or Administrative and Professional classification plans.
+Tenure shall not extend to those with visiting, courtesy, clinical, research, provisional, or administrative appointments in the General Faculty or Administrative and Professional classification plans.

-15.2 Tenure Decision.
+15.2 TENURE DECISION.

-- (a) An employee shall normally be considered for tenure during the sixth year of continuous service in a tenure-earning position, including any prior service credit granted at the time of initial employment.
-An employee's written request for early tenure consideration is subject to the University's written agreement. - (b) By the end of six (6) years of service at the University, an employee eligible for tenure shall either be awarded tenure by the Board or given notice that further employment will not be offered.
-Upon written request by an employee within twenty (20) days of the employee's receipt of such notice, the University shall provide the employee with a written statement of reasons by the president or representative why tenure was not granted. - (c) Decision by the Board.
-The Board shall award tenure.
+- (a) AnA full-time employee shall normally be considered for tenure during the sixth year of continuous service in a tenure-earning position, including any prior service credit granted at the time of initial employment.
+An employee's written request for early tenure consideration is subject to the University's written agreement. - (b) By the end of six (6)-years of service at the University, an employee eligible for tenure shall either be awarded tenure by the Board of Trustees or given notice that further employment will not be offered.
+Upon written request by an employee within twenty-(20) days of the employee's receipt of such notice, the University shall provide the employee with a written statement of reasons by the president or representative why tenure was not granted. - (c) Decision by the Board of Trustees.
+The Board of Trustees shall award tenure.
 This decision shall normally be made at the May Board Meeting but no later than the following meeting.
-The employee shall be notified in writing by the president or representative within five (5) days of the decision of the Board.

-(d) An employee being considered for tenure prior to the sixth (6) year may withdraw from consideration before the Provost issues a final written recommendation without prejudice.
+The employee shall be notified in writing by the president or representative within five (5) days of the decision of the Board. - (d) An employee being considered for tenure prior to the sixth (6) year may withdraw from consideration before the Provost issues a final written recommendation without prejudice.

-15.3 Criteria for Tenure.
+15.3 CRITERIA FOR TENURE.

 - (a) The decision to award tenure to an employee shall be a result of meritorious performance and shall be based on established criteria specified in writing by the University.
-The decision shall take into account the following: - (1) annual performance evaluations; - (2) the needs of the department/unit, college/unit, and University; - (3) the contributions of the employee to the employee's academic unit (program, department/unit, college/unit); and - (4) the contributions the employee is expected to make to the institution. - (b) The University shall give a copy of the criteria for tenure to employees eligible for tenure, and, beginning with the second year of employment, each such employee shall be apprised in writing once each year of the employee's progress toward tenure.
-For example, employees hired Fall 2014 or Spring 2015 will receive their first cumulative progress evaluation in Spring 2016.
+The decision shall take into account the following: - (1) annual performance evaluations; - (2) the needs of the department/unit, college/unit, and University; - (3) the contributions of the employee to the employee's academic unit (program, department/unit, college/unit); and - (4) the contributions the employee is expected to make to the institution.

+- (b) The University shall givemake available a copy of the criteria for tenure to employees eligible for tenure, and, beginning with the second year of employment, each such employee shall be apprised in writing once each year of the employee's progress toward tenure.
+For example, employees hired without tenure credit in Fall 20142019 or Spring 20152020 will receive their first cumulative progress evaluation in Spring 20162021.
 The appraisal shall be included as a separate component of the annual evaluation and is intended to provide assistance and counseling to candidates to help them to qualify themselves for tenure.
-The employee may request, in writing, a meeting with an administrator at the next higher level to discuss concerns regarding the tenure appraisal which were not resolved in previous discussions with the evaluator. - (c) Tenure criteria shall be available in the department/unit office and/or at the college/unit level.
+The employee may request, in writing, a meeting with an administrator at the next higher level to discuss concerns regarding the tenure appraisal which that were not resolved in previous discussions with the evaluator. - (c) Tenure criteria shall be available in the department/unit office and/or at the college/unit level.